sujith-eag/personal-site/content/docs/python/col_extra/unit_1_ans1.md

 Current Letter : n
 ```

-iii) All letters are printed because pass does nothing even when `letter == h` .
-So execution continues and 'This is pass block' and letter 'h' are both printed.
+iii) All letters are printed because `pass` does nothing when `letter == h` .
+So execution continues and 'This is pass block' and letter 'h' both are printed.
 ```python
 for letter in'Python':
 	if letter =='h':